Skip To Article

 This document describes some high-level principles that the MyST community follows in designing technology and deciding where we are going.
-It is meant to align our team on the big ideas guiding the project, and provide visibility to others for the impact we’re trying to have and where we are haeding.
+It is meant to align our team on the big ideas guiding the project, and provide visibility to others for the impact we’re trying to have and where we are heading.

 Who is MyST for and what problem does MyST try to solve?